a better world through creativity

 Tanzanian photographer dispels menstruation taboos

-Elizabeth Emmanuel uses visual arts to tackle underlying perceptions in her country.
+Elizabeth Mwambulukutu uses visual arts to tackle underlying perceptions in her country.

 Making sense of Ghana’s built environment with architect Alice Asafu-Adjaye